ntrogh/azure-docs/articles/container-service/container-service-dcos-acr.md

 2. Initiate the authentication to your ACR service by using the following command with your favorite terminal: `sudo docker login --username=<USERNAME> --password=<PASSWORD> <ACR-REGISTRY-NAME>.azurecr.io`.
 You have to replace the `USERNAME`, `PASSWORD`and `ACR-REGISTRY-NAME` variables with the values provided on your Azure portal

 3. It is interesting to know that when you are doing a `docker login` operation, the values are stored locally on the machine under your home folder (`cd ~/.docker` on Mac and Linux or `cd %HOMEPATH%` on Windows).
-We will compress the contain of this folder by using the `tar czf` command.
+We will compress the contents of this folder by using the `tar czf` command.

 4. The final step is to copy the tar file that we just created, inside the file share [that you should have created as prerequisite](container-service-dcos-fileshare.md).
 You can do it by using the Azure-CLI with the following command `az storage file upload -s <shareName> --account-name <storageAccountName> --account-key <storageAccountKey> -source <pathToTheTarFile>`